codesilva/codesilva.github.io/_drafts/pitches/2026/tropical.md

 ### Introduction

 - Discuss how AI applications are not a Python-only domain anymore show the difference between AI/Context and ML Engineering
-- Review the state of LLMs and their capabilities (e.g., tool calling, intrusction-following, multimodal inputs)
+- Review the state of LLMs and their capabilities (e.g., tool calling, instruction-following, multimodal inputs)

 ### AI Agents Building Blocks